 Insights from the End Zone: Super Bowl LIII Report

 However, marketers shouldn’t pull the plug on Super Bowl advertising just yet.
-Between the 100+ million viewers, the high expectations for TV commercials and the above-average ad spend, the Super Bowl is still one of the highest-scoring TV advertising environments out there.
+Between the 100+ million viewers, the high expectations for TV commercials and the above-average ad spend, this entertainment juggernaut is still one of the highest-scoring TV advertising environments out there.
 Brands should instead look closer at Super Bowl advertising and take a more nuanced approach to their strategy.

 But how can marketers access these types of deep-dive findings and ad effectiveness insights?

 We’re glad you asked.
 For over ten years, Phoenix Brand Effect has been tracking and measuring Super Bowl advertising to help quantify the return on investment at the program, brand, and ad-level, using our specialized Super Bowl 360 Report.

 To gear up for this year’s Big Game, we’re taking a look back at some of our key findings from last year’s report.
 Here’s what we found:

 Though it might not seem like an important factor, the stage of the game in which you place your ad can have an impact on its performance.
 Over the past six years, our data indicates that the second quarter has been the best placement for strong ad resonance, though last year’s ad performance levels were relatively consistent throughout the game.
 There also tends to be a performance drop-off in the fourth quarter, so we recommend targeting the first half of the game (specifically the second quarter) for ad placements.